TradingAppStoreAdmin/TradingAppStoreExamples-C-Sharp/README.md

         string tasLicenseDll = Path.Combine(programDataFolder, "TASlicense.dll");
         if (!VerifyDll(tasDotNetDll) || !VerifyDll(tasLicenseDll))
         {
-            return; // VERY IMPORTANT: Return here if either verification fails.
+            return; // VERY IMPORTANT: Handle the case for if either verification fails.
 Do not use the library code!
+In this example, we simply return to terminate the program.
         }

         UserPermission p = new UserPermission();